“The enemy is a very good teacher”

 Resistance has no strength of its own.
-Every ounce of juice it possesses comes from us.
+Every ounce of power it possesses comes from us.
 We feed it with power by our fear of it.
 Master the fear and we conquer Resistance.

 Procrastination is the most common manifestation of Resistance because it’s the easiest to rationalise.
 We don’t tell ourselves “I’m never going to write my essay.”
 Instead we say, “I am going to write my essay; I’m just going to start tomorrow.”
 The most pernicious aspect of procrastination is that it can become a habit.
 We don’t just put off our lives today; we put them off till our deathbed.

 Never forget: this very moment, we can change our lives.
 There never was a moment, and never will be, when we are without the power to alter our destiny.
 This second, we turn the tables on Resistance.

 This second, we can sit down and do our work.